-The subject property is ±0.48 acres in area, and is located at 14285 NW 148th Place, and is located south of NW 148th Place, between NW 142nd Terrace and NW 144th Street, two blocks south of the City of Alachua Municipal Complex and Downtown Park, and two blocks west of Main Street.
-The lot is currently undeveloped.
+The subject property is ± 0.23 acres in area, and is located at 14508 NW 146th Ave, north of NW 146th Ave, between NW 145th Terrace and NW 144th Street.

-As part of the application package, the applicant has submitted pictures of the existing lot.
-The applicant has provided construction drawings and specifications of the proposed structure, as well as a site plan depicting the proposed location of the structure on the property.
-Pictures have also been submitted of the structures on nearby properties to demonstrate that the proposed building is consistent with the character of nearby structures.
+As part of the application package, the applicant has submitted pictures and specifications of windows and doors that will be or have been replaced, and specifications for the proposed metal roof.
+Pictures have also been submitted of the structures on nearby properties to demonstrate that the proposed alterations are consistent with the character of nearby structures.